orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 ### Import the data

 Once validation is terminated, you navigate to the Import section.
 From there, you can start the data import.
-You ahve the option to add to existing data for the given form, or remove all existing data first.
+When using the Headings format, you have the option to add to existing data for the given form, or remove all existing data first.

 ![](../images/excel-import-import.png)